Loco00003/locoweb/content/machines/vulnyx/Easy machines/Serve - vulnyx/index.md

 ![](imagenes/Pasted%20image%2020240122190402.png)

 Nothing...
-Now, lets remember the message, especially, this part *Change x for your employee number*, now, maybe, if we create our own list with an array of number, lets say, 1 through 100, maybe well find something?
+Now, lets remember the message, especially, this part *Change x for your employee number*, now, maybe, if we create our own list with an array of numbers, lets say, 1 through 100, maybe we'll find something?
 So, I create a simple python script that count until 100 and then stops, and then , transfer that to a text file, there are many ways to do this, you may find a better or optimized way, but anyways, here's how I did it:

 ![](imagenes/Pasted%20image%2020240122191750.png)

-1. Declare a variable, and start the count at 0, this , because the way python counts, it rather than starting with 1, it starts with 0, so we have to take that in count.
+1. Declare a variable, and start the count at 0, this , because the way python counts, rather than starting counting from 1, it starts with 0, so we have to keep that in mind.
-2. We use a `while` loop, in simple terms, the loop will the process that's *indented to it* until it meet the condition it will cause its break, in this case, it will stop counter when the number is less than 101.
+2. We use a `while` loop, in simple terms, the loop will the do process that's *indented to it* until it meets the condition it will cause it to break, in this case, it will stop the counter when the number is less than 101.
 And the `n+=1` is a fancy notation that python has, it's the same as doing this `n=n+1`, which, is what we want:
 We try the code and see if it works:

 ![](imagenes/Pasted%20image%2020240122192324.png)